 Perhaps the most marquee feature of the Pixelbook is its wholecloth support of Android apps and the Google Play store, not to mention the brand new launcher interface to access these apps.
 That’s right, after several public attempts through none other than Samsung and Asus, we finally have the promised Chromebook that can run Android apps.

-The result is, frankly, impressive and testament to Android’s vast versatility.
-Every Android app we’ve downloaded, from Sonic the Hedgehog to the VLC video player, works without issue and looks beautiful beneath the pixel-dense display.
-Of course, there are some compatibility quirks in that some configuration windows render as if they were on a smartphone, but that’s more dependent on the app developers than Google.
+The result is, frankly, amazing and a testament to Android’s vast versatility.
+No matter which Android App we downloaded – whether it was Sonic the Hedgehog or the VLC video player – they worked without issue and looked beautiful beneath the pixel-dense display.
+Of course, there are some compatibility quirks in that some configuration windows render as if they were on a smartphone, but that’s more dependent on the app developers than the Google Pixelbook itself.